 • Browsers have a built-in cache.

-an old copy, it can send it with the warning 111 "Revalidation failed".
+to state that there is a possible violation of the semantical transparency.
+E.g. if the origin server is not reachable, but the proxy still has an old copy, it can send it with the warning 111 "Revalidation failed".